michaelli00/MATH475/notes.md

 3. Delete $a_1$ and append $b_1$ to the end of the sequence

-4. Let $b_2$ be the lowest index showing up in the new sequence
+4. Let $b_2$ be the lowest index NOT showing up in the new sequence

 5. Create the edge $b_2 \sim a_2$